 Our Own NewsOTM informs

-Check the events On the Move is associated with as a participant, speaker, facilitator etc. in 2017 and contact us at mobility (at) on-the-move.org for collaborations and/or partnerships.
+Check the events On the Move was associated with as a participant, speaker, facilitator etc. in 2017.

 Brainstorming meeting: Sustainability strategies of EU funded projects related to cultural entrepreneurship / new models of production

 On the Move, part of the Creative Tracks' project, organised on 16 June 2017 in Paris, a Brainstorming meeting on Sustainability strategies of EU funded projects related to cultural entrepreneurship / new models of production.
 This meeting aimed in particular on helping to develop strategies to sustain the online platform of Creative Tracks beyond the time of the EU funding (31 December 2017).
 8 Projects' coordinators of EU funded projects and special guests participated in this dynamic day.